Receiver CLI Reference

 Startup prompts

-When you start the receiver without --no-prompt, you will see:
+When you start the receiver without --no-prompt and no saved history exists, you will see the structured connection prompt:

-Enter the tunnel URL (e.g. https://abc123.devtunnels.ms) and the secret token provided by the sender.
+Enter the secret token provided by the sender.

 After successful connection: